HerbCaudill/js-bootcamp/README.md

 7. Write a function that returns a random number between 1 and 10.

-8. Write a function that returns a random 4-digit number.
+8. Write a program that prints 100 random 4-digit numbers.

 9. Make a "Guess My Number" game.